yclas/documentation/why-is-responsive-web-design-so-important.md

 permalink: /why-is-responsive-web-design-so-important/
 keywords: mobile, device, screen
 ---
 With Responsive web design your site will look good on any device, Desktop, Tablet or Mobile.
-Your site will adapt to the screen size that is more convinient for each device automatically.
+Your site will adapt to the screen size that is more convenient for each device automatically.

 Yclas has plenty of themes that are responsive ready.
 Check at out [market](https://selfhosted.yclas.com/) for themes marked as "responsive"/"mobile ready".